Beyond STEM: STEMinar

 “Excellence is a transferable skill,” he let the captivated teens know.
 “You can’t even see the place where you’ll be when you’re 51.
 And never live anywhere where you have to cross a bridge to get to work.”

 Jenny’s academic background is in biochemistry and genetics.
 During her PhD at the University of British Columbia, she used common bread yeast as a tool to understand how cells replicate and divide.
 So it is no surprise that she hosted a workshop focused on biochemistry!
-Using simple ingredients that can be found at home (red-skinned potatoes, an acid, an alkaline, and a neutral liquid), students learned all about enzymes, catalysts and biochemistry.
+Using simple ingredients that can be found at home (red-skinned potatoes, an acid, an alkaline, and a neutral liquid), students learned about enzymes, catalysts and biochemistry.

-Vienna’s workshop gave the students first-hand experience looking at skeletal materials, and the insects that are typically used for postmortem interval estimations.
+Vienna’s workshop gave the students first-hand experience looking at skeletal materials and the insects that are typically used for postmortem interval estimations.
 As she took remains out of their padded boxes, students got an opportunity to learn more about the role of forensic anthropologists in identifying human remains.
 Each student delicately handled the remains as Vienna detailed how different characteristics of the skull could be used to help establish a biological profile.

 After each hosting two workshops, the day was coming to a close and it was time to wrap up.
 Overall, we could not be more proud of the Beyond STEM crew, and the fantastic conference they put on.